Last Reviewed:March 21, 2024 by Gabrielle Marks

 Birthmarks Remnants of a Death Wound in Previous Life

-Birthmark Location Has Meaning to Some
+Birthmark Location Meaning

 Originally published in 1903, the contributors to the Encyclopædia of Superstitions, Folklore, and the Occult Sciences of the World: Volume I set out to collect information about cultural superstitions from across the globe.

 They discovered what different cultures believed about what a birthmark signifies when present on a certain body part.
-In general, many believe that a birthmark located anywhere on the right side of the body is lucky, while the opposite is true for the left. ((Encyclopædia of Superstitions, Folklore, and the Occult Sciences of the World: Volume I. United States, University Press of the Pacific, 2003.))
+In general, many believe that a birthmark located anywhere on the right side of the body is lucky, while the opposite is true for the left.
+[5]

-Face: If a woman has a birthmark on her face she will live a life of misery and poverty.
+- Face: If a woman has a birthmark on her face, she will live a life of misery and poverty.
 She will also be a false friend.

-Nose: A person lucky enough to have a birthmark on or near the nose will succeed in all his endeavors.
+- Nose: A person lucky enough to have a birthmark on or near the nose will succeed in all his endeavors.

-Eyes: A person with a birthmark near an eye is quiet and trustworthy.
+- Eyes: A person with a birthmark near an eye is quiet and trustworthy.
 He will also meet with a terrible death.

-Heart: Those with birthmarks over the heart will meet with a bloody death.
+- Heart: Those with birthmarks over the heart will meet with a bloody death.

 Birthmark Shape Meaning

-Rounded birthmark: You will be fortunate if you have a rounded birthmark.
+- Rounded birthmark: You will be fortunate if you have a rounded birthmark.

-Angular birthmark: Angular birthmarks are unlucky.
+- Angular birthmark: Angular birthmarks are unlucky.

-Raised birthmark: If you are the bearer of a raised birthmark, you will be VERY lucky!
+- Raised birthmark: If you are the bearer of a raised birthmark, you will be VERY lucky!

 Maternal Impression Influences Birthmark Formation

 The term maternal impression is the belief that a powerful influence on the mind of a pregnant woman will result in a mark on the unborn child.
 Many birthmark superstitions are steeped in this belief.
+Here are a few examples that the University of Detroit Mercy website readers shared about family folklore.
+[7]

-If a pregnant woman has a craving for something and does not get it, the baby will have a birthmark resembling the food that was craved.
+- If a pregnant woman has a craving for something and does not get it, the baby will have a birthmark resembling the food that was craved.

-If a pregnant woman is frightened by fire, the baby will have a red or purple birthmark.
+- If a pregnant woman is frightened by fire, the baby will have a red or purple birthmark.

 Birthmarks and Food Associations

 According to Andrea Malossini, who has been studying, collecting, and writing for many years on topics regarding superstition and witchcraft and is the author of the book Italian Superstitions, maternal food cravings are greatly associated with birthmarks.
 The belief is that when a mother-to-be intensely craves a particular food, if she happens to touch herself during that moment, her baby will have a birthmark in the exact place.
-The following is an example of the type of birthmark associated with a particular food craving. ((Malossini, Andrea.
-Italian Superstitions.
-Italy, Andrea Malossini, 2013.))
+The following is an example of the type of birthmark associated with a particular food craving.
+[8]

-Dark birthmark with hair: craving for pork or rabbit
+- Dark birthmark with hair: craving for pork or rabbit

-Red birthmark shaped like a raspberry: desire for strawberries or cherries
+- Red birthmark shaped like a raspberry: desire for strawberries or cherries

-Purple birthmark: craving for red wine
+- Purple birthmark: craving for red wine

-Dark brown spots: desire for coffee
+- Dark brown spots: desire for coffee

-Spotted birthmarks: craving for grapes
+- Spotted birthmarks: craving for grapes

-Long, pink birthmarks: craving for ham
+- Long, pink birthmarks: craving for ham

-White spot: desire for milk
+- White spot: desire for milk

 Birthmark Cultural Meanings

 Many other beliefs surround birthmarks as well.
 Some cultures believe that birthmarks are lucky and should be touched.
-The Italian, Spanish, and Arabic words for birthmarks – voglie, antojos, and wiham, respectively – all mean “wishes.” ((Berman, Michael.
-Georgia Through Its Legends, Folklore, and People.
-United States, Nova Science Publishers, 2011.))
+The Italian, Spanish, and Arabic words for birthmarks – voglie, antojos, and wiham, respectively – all mean “wishes.”
+[9]

 In Iranian folklore, if a pregnant woman scratches herself while watching a lunar eclipse, her child will be born with a dark spot on its body and a hairy mole, called māh bagite (“lunar eclipse”).
-Also, those who look upon a pregnant woman and those she looks upon will influence her child’s features. ((Encylopaedia Iranica – “Gilan xvi.
-Folklore“))
+Also, those who look upon a pregnant woman and those she looks upon will influence her child’s features.
+[10]

 The Greeks believe that a birthmark can be caused by an expectant mother who eats tomatoes on St. Simon’s Day.
 They also believe that black pepper causes moles and that moles are lucky.
-Throwing black pepper at an expectant mother on St. Simon’s Day is considered good practice. ((Encyclopaedia of Superstitions, Folklore, and the Occult Sciences of the World: A Comprehensive Library of Human Belief and Practice in the Mysteries of Life.
-United States, J. H. Yewdale & sons Company, 1903.))
+Throwing black pepper at an expectant mother on St. Simon’s Day is considered good practice.
+[11]